CUI protection requirements evolve around a stable regulatory basis. Get a sense of the standards, requirements, and regulations around it.

 DFARS Clause 252.204.7012 Safeguarding Covered Defense Information and Cyber Incident Reporting (Dec 2019).
 The Clause requires contractors to provide “adequate security” to all covered contractor information systems by implementing security protections specified by NIST SP 800-171.
-“Adequate security” is defined as “protective measures that are commensurate with the consequences and probability of loss, misuse, or unauthorized access to, or modification of information” by the clause.
+“Adequate security” is defined as “protective measures commensurate with the consequences and probability of loss, misuse, or unauthorized access to, or modification of information” by the clause.
 The clause also obligated contractors to discover any cyber incident that affects a covered contractor information system.
 Discovering means conducting a review for evidence of compromise of CDI, such as identifying compromised computers, servers, specific data, user accounts, etc., and rapid (within 72 hours) reporting of cyber incidents to DoD.

 The above clauses required DoD contractors to adopt NIST’s necessary cybersecurity processes and standards (especially NIST SP 800-171) and, thereby, strengthen the resilience within the defense sector.
 However, they did not provide specific audit or certification requirements to provide an assurance mechanism for adequate protection.
 The vague demands and lack of control resulted in a slow and, sometimes, unsatisfiable adoption of the above-mentioned regulations when most contractors only managed to achieve a minimal level of cybersecurity hygiene practices.

-To strengthen the security of CUI, DFARS introduced more strict requirements in regards to assessment and audit (November of 2020).
+To strengthen the security of CUI, DFARS introduced more strict requirements in regard to assessment and audit (November 2020).
 First, DFARS declared formal evidence of NIST 800-171 self-assessment as the primary condition for any contract award.
 Second, it created a special CMMC framework to finalize efforts for the standardization of CUI protection by requiring a strict audit process and third-party certification:

 DFARS 252.204-7020 NIST SP 800-171 DoD Assessment Requirements (Nov 2020) sets specific requirements for NIST SP 800-171 assessment.The clause outlines the Basic, Medium, and High assessment levels with references to the NIST SP 800-171 DoD Assessment Methodology.
 Additionally, it obligates contractors to submit their assessment scores to the Supplier Performance Risk System (SPRS).

 DFARS 252.204-7021 Cybersecurity Maturity Model Certification Requirement (Nov 2020).
-The clause introduces the CMMC by defining it as a “framework that measures a contractor’s cybersecurity maturity to include implementing cybersecurity practices and institutionalization of processes.”
+The clause introduces the CMMC as a “framework that measures a contractor’s cybersecurity maturity to include implementing cybersecurity practices and institutionalization of processes.”
 Built upon the NIST SP 800-171 DoD Assessment Methodology, the CMMC framework adds a scalable certification element to verify the implementation of processes and practices associated with achieving a cybersecurity maturity level.
 Also, it requires contractors to have and maintain a current (not older than three years) CMMC certificate at the level required for the contract.
 In this way, the CMMC framework provides better assurances that the appropriate levels of cybersecurity protections and processes are in place.

 To amend the above DFARS clauses and make the implementation of NIST SP 800-171 Assessment Methodology and CMMC framework more coherent, DoD released an Interim Rule (or DFARS Case 2019-D041).
 The Interim Rule aims to provide DoD with the ability to assess a contractor’s implementation of NIST SP 800-171 security requirements and assurance that DIB contractors can adequately protect CUI in a multi-tier supply chain.